fdagostini/SB-Admin-BS4-Angular-2/README.md

-# SB Admin rewritten in Angular2 and Bootstrap 4
+# SB Admin rewritten in Angular2 RC3 and Bootstrap 4

+Made this fork for studying purposes.
+The only changes I made were to make the project run on Angular RC3 and Route v3.

+TODO: make gulp build.prod work

 Simple Dashboard Admin App built using Angular 2 and Bootstrap 4